Best Practices

 Your endpoint should be prepared to handle duplicate deliveries.
 While rare, in some scenarios, DT Cloud will forward the same event two or more times through a Data Connector.
 This can happen in scenarios such as network errors, timeouts, or other things where DT Cloud is not certain that the event has been correctly forwarded to your endpoint.
 This behavior is what provides an at-least-once guarantee for Data Connectors.

-In order to make sure your endpoint is ready to handle these duplicate events, you should check the event.eventId field and check if it's an event you've already processed.
+To make sure your endpoint is ready to handle these duplicate events, you should check the event.eventId field and check if it's an event you've already processed.

-In the event that a duplicate event is sent, it will often be sent within a few seconds of the original event.
+If a duplicate event is sent, it will often be sent within a few seconds of the original event.
 However, we can not provide any guarantees about the timing of these duplicates.

 DT Cloud will always verify the SSL certificates of a URL before delivering events to it.
 The SSL certificate needs to be issued by one of the Certificate Authorities in Mozilla's CA Certificate Program.
 See the Server Configuration section for more information.